 The Translation Project does not require from translators that the copyright on all PO files be disclaimed.
 For most GNU packages, however, the Free Software Foundation (FSF) requires disclaimers.
 Also for non-GNU packages it is a good idea to ask for disclaimers, as this better protects the made translations against people who might change their mind about freedom; such things can happen.
 If you decide that disclaimers are required, the Translation Project checks that translations are properly disclaimed before they are accepted.
 For a copy of the actual disclaimer text see translationproject.org/disclaim.txt .

 A full explanation of internationalizing a program is given in www.gnu.org/software/gettext/manual/html_node/Sources.html , but in short it comes down to the following steps: 1) importing the gettext functions into all modules that require translations, 2) activating the localization at the start of your program by binding to a textdomain, 3) using a macro to mark all translatable strings that are presented to users (not debugging messages), 4) adding some autoconf and automake magic so the translatable strings get extracted into a POT file when 'make dist' is run.

-In your distribution, the POT file is probably located in the po subdirectory and named simply PACKAGE.pot, where PACKAGE is the name of your package.
-At the Translation Project many POT files are stored, so there your POT file is named DOMAIN-VERSION.pot -- where DOMAIN is the textual domain for your package, often the same as PACKAGE but in all lowercase, and VERSION is the version number of the package it belongs to.
+In your distribution, the POT file should be located in a po subdirectory and named simply PACKAGE.pot, where PACKAGE is the name of your package (in lowercase).
+At the Translation Project many POT files are stored, so there your POT file is named DOMAIN-VERSION.pot, where DOMAIN is the textual domain for your package (in most cases the same as PACKAGE, also in lowercase), and VERSION is the version number of the package it belongs to.
 This version number should not consist of more than four elements.

-If you generate the POT file using a recent version of gettext (later than 0.11), the POT file header will be correct as it stands.
-Only the POT-Creation-Date will automatically have been filled in for you, while several other fields contain words in all uppercase.
+In the generated POT file, the POT-Creation-Date will automatically have been filled in for you.
+Several other fields will contain words in all uppercase.
 Do not change these in any way, as only translators are meant to properly replace them.